Whatsabc/Data-struct/README.md

 > Data-struct-pritace

-This library is mainly used for data structure practice and the compile environment is Visual Stdio 2017
+This library is mainly used for data structure practice and the compile environment is Visual Studio 2017